nextgraph-org/nextgraph-rs/README.md

 - p2p-net : all the common types, traits and structs for the P2P networks
 - p2p-broker : the broker code (as server and core peer)
 - p2p-client-ws : the client connecting to a broker, used by the apps and verifier
-- p2p-stores-lmdb : lmdb backed stores for the p2p layer
 - p2p-verifier : the code of the verifier
+- stores-lmdb : lmdb backed stores
 - ngcli : CLI tool to manipulate the repos
 - ngd : binary executable of the daemon (that can run a broker, verifier and/or Rust services)
+- ngone : server for nextgraph.one (boostrap into the right app)
 - ng-app-js : contains the JS SDK, the web app, react app, and some node services
 - ng-app-native : all the native apps, based on Tauri
+- ng-wallet : keeps the secret keys of all identities of the user in a safe wallet

 ### Run